themenintights/prework/prework-month.md

 ## Task G (final task)- Pre-work Reflection:
 #### To sum up your pre-work, answer the following questions in your Gist:

 * Were you able to get through the work?
 Did you rush to finish, or take your time?
+I mostly rushed to finish, but was able to get through it.
 * What are you most looking forward to learning more about?
+I am most looking foreward to problem solving how to even start coding, deciding what I want a code to do and finding out how to get it there.
 * What topics would you most like to see reinforced by instructors?
+I would like to see more of arrays, still having a little trouble with them.
 * What is most confusing to you about what you've learned?
+Arrays.
 * What questions do you have for your student mentor or for your instructors?
+How do you keep a positive outlook when you're super stumped?